The Truth About the 30-year Ordeal of Preventing Pregnancies (1).png

 10 Reasons Why Accidental, Undesired Pregnancies & Abortions Are Common More Than Once in a Lifetime

-And Why the Blame-And-Shame Narratives Are Gender-Based Abuse
+And Why the Blame-And-Shame Narratives Are Gender Abuse

-1. Comprehensive education about sex and relationships is withheld, keeping people dangerously ignorant in cultures that are saturated with unrealistic portrayals of sex in entertainment and advertising.
-At the same time, having babies is overly glamorized and romanticized, creating the false idea that pregnancy, birth and parenting are all so incredibly easy and rewarding.
+1. There is a severe shortage of quality education about sex and relationships.
+The taboos about sexuality keep people dangerously ignorant in cultures that are saturated with unrealistic portrayals of sex in porn, entertainment and advertising.
+At the same time, having babies is overly glamorized, creating the false idea that pregnancy, birth and parenting are all always easy and rewarding.

 3. All contraceptive products require a level of flawless use that is impossible to attain and sustain over a long lifetime of fertility.
-The blame unfairly falls entirely on pregnant people when unintended pregnancies occur.
-But in truth — all of the products have a rigid requirement of ‘perfect use’ that sets people up not only for emergency pregnancy situations, but also for the shame of not being ‘perfect’ enough.
+They all have a rigid requirement of ‘perfect use’ that sets people up not only for emergency pregnancy situations, but also for the shame of not being ‘perfect’ enough.
 Here are just a few examples of how people are expected to be perfect for 30 years:

 • take a birth control pill every single day without ever forgetting or missing a single one;